wildwestrom/algo-final-project/README.md

 # Python 3 includes tkinter by default
 python main.py
 ```

+If you already have python set up, you might just be able to double click on
+`main.py` and have it open up.

+## Usage

 Use the entry box to add priorities, edit/delete existing ones inline, then
 press **Sort Items** to enter the comparison workflow.
 Left/right buttons